MaxRieger96/tum-adlr-ss20-05/readme.md

 Observation Sensitive MCTS for Elevator Transportation
 ======================================================

-In this project, we try to adapt the AlphaZero algorithm to problems with continuous rewards.
-We chose the problem of elevator transportation to apply our version of the algorithm.
+We present a modification to the Monte-Carlo-TreeSearch (MCTS) approach used in AlphaZero, which incorporates observed rewards in every step.
+Thereby we extend the applicability of the AlphaZero algorithm to tasks with observed rewards at every step that feed directly into the final reward.
+We apply this algorithm to one representative of this class, the elevator transportation task, and show that our method is able to train successfully on this task.
+Our method reaches performance close to the collective-control heuristic.

 Project Structure
 -----------------